izacus/nothing_here/source/_posts/2015-06-27-encoding-videos-for-youtube-with-ffmpeg.markdown

 ffmpeg -i <input file> -codec:v libx264 -crf 21 -bf 2 -flags +cgop -pix_fmt yuv420p -codec:a aac -strict -2 -b:a 384k -r:a 48000 -movflags faststart <output_name>.mp4
 ```

-This should suffice for full confority.
-Parameters breakdown as follows:
+This should suffice for full conformity.
+Explanation of parameters used:

 * `-codec:v libx264` - set video codec to H.264
 * `-crf 21` - set video quality.
 Lower number means higher quality.
 21 is a reasonable default which will create videos with bitrates as per guideline.